 Making the Most of Tennis Betting Promotions

 Almost every bookmaker will have a sign-up offer to attract new customers to come and bet with them.
-These vary in quality and in terms of what you get from each, but they are all worth taking advantage of to get as many accounts as you can to obtain the best price as often as possible.
+These vary in quality and in terms of what you get from each.

 The signing up procedure with bookmakers is an easy one.
 Fill in a form with your information, send pictures of any documents they ask for to satisfy the KYC rules and a new account is yours.
 All bookmakers have slightly different rules when claiming the welcome bonus, so reading their rules is worthwhile.